 Systems Biology

-Systems Biology brings concepts and skills from biochemistry, biology, chemistry, physics, mathematics, statistics and computer science to current problems in health, evolution, biotechnology and agriculture.
-Our graduates are prepared to apply knowledge across disciplinary boundaries to improve the quality of human life.
+Systems Biology is an interdisciplinary field of study that integrates concepts and skills from biochemistrybiologychemistry, physics, mathematics, statistics and computer science to solve current problems in health, evolution, biotechnology and agriculture.
+Graduates are prepared to apply knowledge across disciplinary boundaries to tackle the most fundamental questions of how living systems work and to improve the quality of human life.

 We recommend students in Systems Biology consider applying to the Integrated Science Curriculum.